kevzettler/MMXOnline/readme.md

--Still jerky walking animations
+-Menu/UI system
+  -Non-canvas based
+  -overlay on actual canvas for pause menus/etc
+  -move killcam, score, and health bars out of there -decorative background
+  -options + control binding

--Storm tornado glitches when pushing against wall (doesn't go forward) -AI should switch weapons that have no ammo
+-Storm tornado glitches when pushing against wall (doesn't go forward) -AI should switch weapons that have no ammon
 -Walls stop weapons
--Menu system

 -All the special weapon charges